-How to Watch Apple’s ‘California Streaming ’ iPhone 13 Event, September 13, 2021
+How to Watch Apple’s ‘California Streaming ’ iPhone 13 Event, September 14, 2021

-On Tuesday, September 13, 2021, Apple is hosting an event titled ‘California Streaming’, at which the iPhone 13 is expected to be unveiled.
+The Apple Store is down.
+It’s nearly time for Apple’s fall event!
+Today, Tuesday, September 14, 2021, Apple is hosting an event titled ‘California Streaming’, at which the iPhone 13 is expected to be unveiled.
 It’s a video presentation, with no live audience, and it begins at 1 PM EDT/10 AM PDT.
 There are lots of ways to follow along and keep up with the news coming out of Cupertino.

 How To Watch the Apple Event